Token-Giver/token-giver/contributing.md

 ## Getting started

-There are many ways to contribute to SeamlessUI:
+There are many ways to contribute to Token Giver:

 - Solve open issues